AriFordsham/GHCWiki/building/prerequisites.md

-## Prerequisites for Buiding GHC
+## Preparing a Linux system

+If you're on a recent Linux system, then you should be able to get a working build environment by installing the following packages using your system's package manager:

+- glibc-devel
+- libedit-devel
+- ncurses-devel
+- gmp-devel
+- autoconf
+- automake
+- gcc
+- make
+- perl
+- python
+- ghc
+- happy
+- alex
+- haddock

+**Note:** currently you'll also need to install an older version of [ Haddock](http://www.haskell.org/haddock) (0.9) manually, because the version of Haddock you'll get by default is 2.0.0.0 which doesn't work with GHC's build system yet.

+To be able to build the documentation (User's Guide):

+- docbook-utils
+- docbook-utils-pdf
+- docbook-style-xsl

+other packages that are useful for development:

+- strace
+- patch
+- libcurl-devel and zlib-devel (for building darcs)

+## Preparing a Windows system

+See [Building/Windows](building/windows).
+ToDo: move the relevant parts of the docs here.

+## Preparing a MacOS X system

+See [Building/MacOSX](building/mac-osx).
+ToDo: move the relevant parts of the docs here.

+## Other systems

-Here are the gory details about some utility programs you may need.
+Here are the gory details about which programs and tools you need in order to build GHC.
 In most cases the `configure` script will tell you if you are missing something.
-If you're on a Linux system, skip to "Preparing a Linux System" below.

 <table><tr><th>GHC</th>
 <td>